 Pin on more than one board.

 I joined a few group boards.
-In their, I pin relevant pins from my blog to that group.
-It increases the chances of people seeing content they wouldn't see otherwise.
+In there, I pin relevant pins from my blog to that group.
+It increases the chances of people seeing content they wouldn’t see otherwise.

 For example, I have a board about blogging that I’ll pin appropriate content in.
 I also belong to a Pinterest group ran by XO Sarah that focuses on blogging where I’ll pin content there.
 This doubles the amount of potential exposure.